 Note: Using the ISIR Analysis Tool does not mean that your school is in the QA Program or is exempt from federal verification requirements.
 To have these benefits, your school must have a signed QA Amendment to its Title IV Program Participation Agreement (PPA).

-Note: Visually impaired users that utilize screen reader technology must use Internet Explorer instead of Mozilla Firefox in order to access the ISIR Analysis Tool’s InfoAssist reporting features.
+Note: Visually impaired users who utilize screen reader technology must use Internet Explorer to access the ISIR Analysis Tool’s InfoAssist reporting features.

-Year Reference and Message Class Updates for 2013-2014: We updated all ISIR Analysis Tool Web site labels and other text to reference the 2013-2014 cycle.
-We also updated the message class for export files listing all student records in your ISIR Analysis Tool database to IATX14OP.
+Year Reference and Message Class Updates for 2015-2016: We updated all ISIR Analysis Tool Web site labels and other text to reference the 2015-2016 cycle.
+We also updated the message class for export files listing all student records in your ISIR Analysis Tool database to IATX16OP.